-using 2 layers search results located any depth, the system will search in layer 1. means a certain minimum time, the time used to search in relational database for the full resource information, based on the given set of IDs the current result page.
+Also note that even when using 2 or 3 layers to search results located at any page depth, the system will eventually have to search in layer 1.
+This means that a certain minimum search time will always be required, that is, the time used to search in the relational database for the full resource information, based on the given set of IDs in the current result page.

-6.3.3 Busy System
+6.3.3 Search Time on Busy System

-Table 6 shows the search time during busy operation.
-It millions of are inserted into databases (all 3 layers) and resources in databases.
-We can observe that data insertion has a certain impact on the relational database layer 1, but less impact on layer 2 3. the second and third layers only record the keywords and corresponding IDs of resources, the data structure very simple and small, especially layer 3, the fast cache database.
+Table 6 shows the search times during busy operation.
+It shows the performance impact while millions of resources are inserted into the databases (all 3 layers) and also while the resources are updated in the databases.
+We can observe that data insertion has a certain impact on the relational database in layer 1, but less of an impact on layers 2 and 3.
+This is because the second and third layers only record the keywords and corresponding IDs of resources, and the data structures used are very simple and small, especially in layer 3, the fast cache database.

 Table 6.
 Test results under high pressure query